jk2500/dat/README.md

 This project implements the first phase of training a language model using **Diverse Preference Optimization (DivPO)**, a method introduced in the paper **"Diverse Preference Optimization"** by Lanchantin et al. ([arXiv:2501.18101](https://arxiv.org/abs/2501.18101)).
 The goal is to fine-tune a causal language model (e.g., Qwen, Phi) to generate diverse, common, English nouns based on a simple prompt, avoiding proper nouns.

+**Note:** This project has been refactored.
+The original monolithic script `Phase_1_DivPO.py` is preserved but no longer the primary implementation.
+The current implementation uses a modular structure within the `divpo/` directory and is executed via `run_divpo.py`.

 ## Features